 Q: What do you enjoy most about Jakarta?

-A: Cheap Labour.
-I can hire a nanny for $300, maid for $150 and driver for $350 per month.
+A: Cheap labour.
+I can hire a nanny for $300, a maid for $150 and a driver for $350 per month.
 So, I feel like I have my social life back (life before my baby J).
-Quality of life for me is 3 out of 5 (5 of being the best), while for my son is 2 out of 5, due to the limited outdoor activity for young kids.
+Quality of life for me is 3 out of 5 (5 being the best), while for my son, it is 2 out of 5 due to the limited outdoor activity for young kids.

 Q: What do you miss most about where you lived before?

 A: Our family misses the outdoor activity and fresh air of Vancouver.
 Summertime is the best there, and we’d always enjoyed a stroll around town after work.

 Q: What are the biggest adjustments you had to make when settling into Jakarta?

 A: The convenience of gathering information on work permits, housing, banking, schools, or handymen.
 In Canada, you can easily find that information on the internet.
 But in Indonesia, this information can only be gathered through networking or word of mouth.
 Therefore, a website like Expat Arrivals or an agency like Expat Ally is really helpful for the expatriate who wants to relocate to Indonesia.

 Q: What’s the cost of living compared to Canada?